Eliteyyy001/Team-CollaborativeWebsite/README.md

 4. Test table sorting by clicking column headers.
 5. Test the search bar by typing product names or categories and confirming results are filtered.
 6. Verify low-stock indicators are displayed for products with quantity below the threshold in the ProductThreshold table.

+**Sales Backend**
+#### Prerequisites
+- XAMPP installed
+- Apache and MySQL services running
+- Freshfold database imported
+- `Sale`, `SaleItem`, and `Product` tables properly configured
+- POS and checkout files connected to the database

+#### Steps
+1. Start XAMPP and ensure **Apache** and **MySQL** are running.
+2. Confirm database connection in `config.php` or database connection file.
+3. Open the POS system in your browser via `localhost`.
+4. Add products to the cart.
+5. Click checkout to complete a sale.
+6. Verify:
+   - A new entry appears in the `Sale` table.
+   - Related entries appear in the `SaleItem` table.

 **Inventory Backend**
 _Cannot be set up for usage till this is connected to a php and html file_